NetickNetworking/NetickForUnity/README.md

 ### Simplicity

-Netick is **very simple**.
-The API is intuitive and straightforward.
-Netick makes writing predicted, high-end, and cheat-free networked games as close to writing single-player games as possible.
-RPCs are almost completely not used, simplifying everything.
-It will no longer feel like you are writing a multiplayer game.
+Netick makes writing high-end, predicted multiplayer games as straightforward as writing single-player ones.
+Its minimalistic and intuitive API removes the need for almost all RPCs, allowing you to write simpler and easier-to-maintain code.

 ### Consistency

-While other solutions are plagued by internal de-syncs and race conditions, Netick is completely void of any such issues.
+While other solutions are plagued by internal de-syncs and race conditions, Netick is completely void of such issues.
 Netick ensures the entire networked state of the game is synced atomically and fully together in a tick-aligned manner, eliminating all race conditions and de-syncs.
 Your game will also behave the same way for good and bad connections. **Netick is the only solution in the market that offers this guarantee**.
 It is designed from the ground up to satisfy this requirement.

 ### Exceptional Bandwidth Usage

-Netick uses an innovative Delta Snapshots algorithm that achieves the lowest bandwidth usage seen ever, shown by open-source benchmarks.
-Netick uses 10x higher compression precision than other networking solutions, yet uses less bandwidth.
+Thanks to a cutting-edge Delta Snapshots algorithm, Netick achieves industry-leading bandwidth usage.
+Open-source benchmarks show Netick syncing more data with less cost—using 10x higher compression precision than other solutions while still requiring less bandwidth.

 ### Radical CPU Performance

-Netick is written with high-performance unmanaged C# code in a data-oriented fashion, achieving an unseen level of performance.
-Netick is designed to not use any CPU time when something does not move or change.
-You can have 10K synced objects (non-empty) and use no additional CPU time.
-Again, Netick is the only solution in the market that does this.
-This has been referred to as "Dark Magic" by one of our users.
-In addition, according to simulated testing, **Netick 2 can compress and write 250 continually moving objects (syncing position and rotation) to 250 clients in less than 0.35ms**, all in a single core (using any modern Intel CPU), giving you the best server performance ever seen in the market.
+Netick is engineered for performance at scale.
+Built in high-performance unmanaged C# with a data-oriented approach, Netick achieves an unseen level of performance.
+You can have 10,000 active objects with zero additional CPU usage.
+In real-world tests, Netick 2 can compress and write the full transform state of 250 continuously moving objects (syncing position and rotation) to 250 clients in under ~0.35ms on a single core (modern Intel CPU).
+One user called it “Dark Magic.”
+We call it next-gen netcode.

 ## Installation